Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 To make sure a picture is available for this device on the supported devices page and in the frontend:

 1. Clone [zigbee2mqtt.io](https://github.com/Koenkk/zigbee2mqtt.io)
 2. Add a device picture (`.png`, 512x512, transparent background) to `public/images/devices`.
-Use the [Adobe Express Remove Background tool](https://new.express.adobe.com/tools/remove-background) to make the background transparent.
+Use [remove.bg tool](https://www.remove.bg/) to make the background transparent.
 3. ***Optional:*** Add a markdown file for your device to `docs/devices`, use the `model` property of your definition as the filename.
 Most of the contents of this file will be auto-generated through docgen but you can add your own notes in a notes section.
 Do not use h1 or h2 heading within "## Notes"-Section.
 >> \<!-- Notes BEGIN --><br>
 >> \## Notes<br>